 On December 31, 2013 the Mortgage Cancellation Tax Relief expired.
 NAR has been working with Congress since early this year to extend this important real estate tax provision.
 Without an extension, homeowners who have any amount of a mortgage forgiven by a lender either in a short sale or foreclosure would be subject to paying “phantom income tax” on the amount of the forgiveness.
 NAR believes that homeowners shouldn’t be forced to pay tax on money they’ve already lost with cash they never received – and never will receive.

 Why this matters to you?
 Prior to this act, if the short sale lender forgave debt, borrowers were responsible for paying the income tax on the amount of forgiven debt at their current tax rate.
 The provision applied to mortgage debt forgiven through the end of 2013.
 It’s feared that prospective short sale sellers from this point forward may not list their homes because of their concern about the additional taxes they may have to pay on debt forgiven.
-The big worry is that now borrowers may intentionally let their homes go to foreclosure.
+The big worry is that now borrowers may not get the right debt relief order advice and intentionally let their homes go to foreclosure.
 Nationwide, there are over 10 million borrowers still underwater and another 8 million are close, so experts are concerned that if there is no extension to this tax act, 2014 could be a really “interesting” year in the housing arena.

 Where we stand today, Senate: On December 19, 2013, Senator Debbie Stabenow (D-MI) lead a discussion, known as a colloquy, with Senators Brown (D-OH), Schumer (D-NY) and Wyden (D-OR) on the Senate Floor to underscore the importance of passing this legislation.
 After the colloquy concluded, Senate Majority Leader Harry Reid (D-NV) came to the floor to request Unanimous Consent to bring up and pass a number of expiring tax provisions, including Mortgage Cancellation.
 Under Senate rules only one Senator has to object to stop the process, and Senator Reid’s request was objected to.
 Senator Reid then announced his intention to work with Republicans to pass a tax extenders bill – including mortgage cancellation, early in 2014 that would be retroactive.
 Yesterday, Senate Finance Committee Chairman Max Baucus (D-MT) also expressed his intention to move the bill, along with a limited number of other tax provisions early in 2014.